hgcl/clara-le/pages/posts/23-galette-des-rois-and-indieweb-nuggets.md

 <p class="label">By the Nee brothers</p>

 So, as it often is, we were in the mood for a light and entertaining movie. <cite>The lost city</cite> was all of that, plus extra dumb as well.
 It was perfect.
 It stars Sandra Bullock and Channing Tatum in a romantic comedy-adventure.
-The movie doesn't take itself seriously and is just what you need on a long day of work.
+The movie doesn't take itself seriously and is just what you need after a long day of work.
 Also, did you know that there are three series and three other movies called exactly <cite>The lost city</cite> as well?[^1]

 ### Aftersun (2022)